 Marketers taking disruptive approaches focus on answering the main questions and problems that are currently unanswered.
 By doing this, companies are able to create a niche for their own product to succeed.

-Each time a product is developed with a disruptive intent the product needs to meet the needs of an unsatisfied existing market or to cater for a new emerging market.
+Each time a product is developed with a disruptive intent, the product needs to meet the needs of an unsatisfied existing market or to cater to a new, emerging market.

-To be successful with this type of approach, marketers need to speak to their audience on their level.
-Using the right kind of language to convey the marketing message is almost as important as the message itself.
+To be successful with this type of approach, you need to speak to your audience on their level.
+Using the right kind of language to convey your marketing message is almost as important as the message itself.

 The key to solving customer problems is understanding how a customer may feel or speak about their own business and targeting marketing messages accordingly.

-– Check Your Copy: Make sure you are speaking to customers on their terms, in the tone they use and using language choices they make.
+Check your copy.
+Make sure you're speaking to customers on their terms, in the tone they use, and using language choices they make.

-– Know The Challenges: Map out the current customer journey and hone in on the problems that your customers or clients really struggle with.
+Map out the current customer journey and hone in on the problems that your customers struggle with.
 This will help you refine your product to create something that customers will really value.

-Companies who ignore their customers and plough on according to their own ideas run the risk of failing.
-Ignoring customer data means that companies rely on luck alone to succeed.
-Worse still, companies who act without considering their customers may make their customer’s situation worse.
+If you ignore your customers and plough on according to your own ideas, you run the risk of failing.
+Ignoring customer data means that you'd be relying on luck alone to succeed.
+Worse still, if you act without considering your customers, you could make your customers' situations even worse.

 Companies who operate in this way often act according to what they would like for themselves rather than thinking more widely about their customer base.

 Focusing too intently on a strict business vision means that companies are likely to miss out on new emerging opportunities.
-Whilst it may be time and resource consuming to change approach, this is key if a business is to remain relevant and popular.
-Failing to adapt to a changing business environment will lead to companies slipping behind their competitors.
+Whilst it might be time and resource consuming to change approach, this is key if you want your product to remain relevant and popular.
+Failing to adapt to a changing business environment will lead to your company slipping behind your competitors.

-– Review Your Vision: Regularly look at your vision to make sure that you stay relevant in your chosen industry.
-Be prepared to change direction or adapt your offering to cater for changing customer needs.
+Regularly look at your vision to make sure that you stay relevant in your industry.
+Be prepared to change direction or adapt your offering to cater to changing customer needs.

-Although we believe that the customer is more important than the goals of the business, having a vision is still important.
-The company vision should be closely tied to the problems their customers face.
+Although being customer-centric is more important than your business goals, having a vision is still important.
+Your company vision should be closely tied to the problems that your customers face.
 Knowing what direction your company is moving in gives you a purpose and a sense of identity.

 An article by AchieveIt explored the need for employees to know their company’s mission statements.
-According to the article, as many as 70% of company employees surveyed did not know their own company’s mission statement.
+According to the article, as many as 70% of company employees surveyed didn't know their own company’s mission statement.

 However, creating the mission statement and leaving it to collect dust on the shelf is just as bad.
-Mission statements and the company vision should be continually updated to reflect changes in the market and customer feedback.
-Companies may need to react to customer feedback to stay relevant and up-to-date.
+Your mission statement and your company's vision should be continually updated to reflect changes in the market and customer feedback.

-Having a vision gives a company a blueprint for success.
-The act of creating and adhering to a vision and mission statement gives a company an identity.
-This can be used to stand out in the marketplace.
-Taking a unique approach in a particular industry makes companies stand out, increasing authenticity.
+Having a vision gives your company a blueprint for success.
+The act of creating and adhering to a vision and mission statement gives your company an identity.
+This can then be used to stand out in the marketplace.

 Creating a USP

-Every company needs a USP or unique-selling-point to market their product or service successfully.
-This is the reason why a customer or client may want to use your services over and above those of your competitors.
-The USP should be the main benefit the customer can expect.
+Every company needs a USP (unique selling point) to market their product or service successfully.
+This is the reason why a customer or customer might choose your company above your competitors.
+Your USP should be the main benefit the customer can expect.

-A generic benefit such as ‘we offer better service’ is not likely to be enough to convince customers as they can quickly access company reviews online.
-Every company aspires to offer a ‘better’ product or service but what does that really mean?
-To create an effective USP, companies need to show a specific and tangible benefit of using their product.
+A generic benefit such as ‘We offer a better service than others’ isn't likely to be enough to convince customers.
+Every company aspires to offer a ‘better’ product or service, but what does that really mean?
+To create an effective USP, you need to show a specific and tangible benefit of using your product.

-– Give Value: Create a USP that gives value to the customer.
-The USP should elevate your product above the competition influencing the buyer’s decision.
+Create a USP that gives value to the customer.
+Your USP should elevate your product above the competition and successfully influence the buyer’s decision.

-However, the rise of digital, film-less cameras challenged the business to change the way it operated.
-As this article from Forbes explains, Kodak did not respond quickly or fluidly enough to the new digital photography movement, resulting in a shrinking market share and profit margins.
+However, the rise of digital, filmless cameras challenged the business to change the way it operated.
+As this article from Forbes explains, Kodak didn't respond quickly or fluidly enough to the new digital photography movement, resulting in a shrinking market share and profit margins.

 Now, the film photography market comprises a niche part of the larger photography market.
 Whilst Kodak caters for these customers, it now also diverges to deal with digital photography products.
 The company is now on the rise again.
-However, with a more flexible approach it may have avoided the 2012 bancruptcy entirely.
+However, with a more flexible approach, it might have avoided the 2012 bankruptcy entirely.

 The supermarket continues to respond to customer demand by producing competitively priced goods and improving customer service with faster customer response times.

-Each time a company creates a new product, they need to consider how the product or service addressed customer pain points.
-By directly addressing customers needs in the product design and creation stage, companies can predict how customers will react.
+By directly addressing customers' needs in the product design and creation stage, you can predict how customers will react.
 However, over time, these needs and requirements are likely to change.

-To continually meet and exceed customer expectations, companies now need to stay one step ahead of their customers.
+To continually meet and exceed customer expectations, you need to stay one step ahead of your customers.

 Whilst having goals and ambitions is important to create a successful business, the ability to adapt to and address customer pain points is essential.
 Companies which adapt to a changing marketplace are more successful in the long term than those which stick strictly to their original message.